-5444 DISK STORAGE DRIVE, MODELS A1, A2, & A3: Available for System/3 Models 8, 10, and 15, these drives

-Only one of these three can be operating at once, but all three may be present on a Model 8.

-The Model 8 offers the optional Dual Program feature, permitting two separate programs to run concurrently and share the processing unit facilities.
+5444 DISK STORAGE DRIVE, MODELS A1, A2, & A3: Available for System/3 Models 8, 10, and 15, these drives provide faster access than the original 5444 drives described above.
+Average head movement time is 86 milliseconds for Model A1 and 126 milliseconds for Models A2 and A3; minimum head movement time for all three models is 28 milliseconds.
+In other respects, Models A1, A2, and A3 have the same characteristics as Models 1, 2, and 3, respectively.
+Disk cartridges can be used interchangeably among the Models 6, 8, 10, and 15, and all programs written for the ➤ The Model 8 offers the optional Dual Program feature, permitting two separate programs to run concurrently and share the processing unit facilities.
 This is the same feature offered for the Model 10.